glic3rinu/passlib/docs/lib/passlib.hash.sha1_crypt.rst

 Algorithm
 =========
-The checksum is calculated using a modified version of PBKDF1 [#pbk]_, replacing it's use of the SHA1 message digest with HMAC-SHA1, (which does not suffer from the current vulnerabilities that SHA1 itself does, as well as providing some of the advancements made in PDKDF2).
+The checksum is calculated using a modified version of PBKDF1 [#pbk]_, replacing its use of the SHA1 message digest with HMAC-SHA1, (which does not suffer from the current vulnerabilities that SHA1 itself does, as well as providing some of the advancements made in PBKDF2).

 * first, the HMAC-SHA1 digest of :samp:`{salt}$sha1${rounds}` is generated,
   using the password as the HMAC-SHA1 key.